Pseudoxiphophorus bimaculatus

-Pseudoxiphophorus bimaculatus, the twospot livebearer, is a species of livebearing fish belonging to the Poeciliidae family.
+Pseudoxiphophorus bimaculatus, the twospot livebearer, is a species of freshwater livebearing fish belonging to the Poeciliidae family.
+It is found in freshwater ecosystems such as lakes, springs and streams throughout Central America and Mexico.
+It has multiple common names and is usually referred to as the 'twospot livebearer', 'spottail killifish' as well as 'guatopote manchado' in its native regions.
+P. bimaculatus has been recognized as an invasive species in central and northern regions of Mexico due largely to its adaptability to a wide range of environmental conditions and reproductive traits.

 Taxonomy

 The taxonomy of the twospot livebearer has been subject to numerous categorical changes over time.
 These changes have been documented within Eschmeyer's Catalog of Fish which documents the binomial nomenclature of the species.
 The twospot livebearer was originally referred to as Xiphophorus bimaculatus in 1848 by Austrian ichthyologist Johann Jakob Heckel, but was later accepted as Heterandria bimaculata that same year.
 The species was later referred to as Poeciliodes bimaculatus in 1863 by Austrian ichthyologist Franz Steindachner, Pseudoxiphophorus reticulatus in 1865 by German zoologist Franz Hermann Troschel, Pseudoxiphophorus pauciradiatus in 1904 by British ichthyologist Charles Tate Regan and has been referred to as the subspecies Pseudoxiphophorus bimaculatus peninsulae by American ichthyologist Carl Leavitt Hubbs in Fishes of the Yucatan Peninsula in 1936.
 It has additionally been suggested that there may be a number of genetic lineages currently labeled as Pseudoxiphophorus bimaculatus which may instead be considered as separate species, though further taxonomic research is required.